mpn311/Rooftop-Solar-Panel-Monitoring-DA-IICT-Campus-200kW-/README.md

 ## 🎯 Objectives

-Students working on this project will:
+working on this project will:

 ### 1. 📈 Track Efficiency Trends
 - Ingest and clean sensor data.